pyca/cryptography/docs/development/submitting-patches.rst

 output in order to allow transparent upgrading of the algorithms in use, as the algorithms or parameters needed to achieve a given security margin evolve.

-APIs at the :doc:`/hazmat/primitives/index` layer should always take an explicit backend, APIs at the recipes layer should automatically use the :func:`~cryptography.hazmat.backends.default_backend`, but optionally allow specifying a different backend.
+APIs at the :doc:`/hazmat/primitives/index` and recipes layer should automatically use the :func:`~cryptography.hazmat.backends.default_backend`, but optionally allow specifying a different backend.

 C bindings
 ~~~~~~~~~~